Maryland community action agencies.

 Grants in Maryland for paying bills

 A couple of the energy assistance programs include Maryland Energy Assistance Program (MEAP), which is for paying heating bills.
 Your local agency can usually process applications.
 The second primary service is the Electric Universal Services Programs (EUSP).
 A cash grant can be provided by MEAP, and the money can be used to pay different types of energy bills, including natural gas, electric, oil, propane, and kerosene.
 Funds can be used to pay older and unpaid bills.
 Any money issued by your community action agency will be paid directly to the household’s heating vendor or energy company.
+Find more information on applying for MEAP in Maryland.

 The second primary service is the Electric Universal Service Program.
 This assistance program can help low-income households pay their current electric bill.
 However EUSP can have an arrearage component too, but it can be used only every several years, and this particular option can help pay older electric bills.
 Your community action agency can either process applications for these programs or refer the homeowner to an agency that they can call upon for help.

 Transportation Programs can offer rides for the elderly, low income individuals, senior citizens, and individuals with disabilities.
 The primary focus of the program is on arranging a free or affordable ride for specific needs.
 Volunteers or staff from your local agency can offer this service if someone has an job interview, or maybe a doctor appointment.
 Seniors and the homebound may even qualify for a ride for shopping or some type of trip to a local office.
+Find more free transportation programs low physically or mentally disabled.

 Crisis intervention and emergency assistance can be arranged by a Community Resource Specialist.
 Appointments are made by your local agency on a same-day, first-come, first-served basis.
 Case managers can provide support such as Information and Referrals to community programs, emergency financial assistance, food, and maybe even personal hygiene Items.